-It was the first year anniversary of Macao’s Historic Centre’s inscription as a UNESCO World Heritage Site when I arrived in 2006.
+It was the first year anniversary of Macao’s Historic Centre’s inscription as a UNESCO World Heritage Site when I arrived.
 I was a graduate student back then attempting to specialize in theatre arts.
-As we always say in the Philippines, kinilig ako (loosely amazed) by the performance activities at that time in the different squares and parks (acrobatics, Chinese opera, western opera, dance performances, chamber musical performances and theatre shows).
+As we always say in the Philippines, kinilig ako (loosely amazed) by the performance activities and other artistic events held at the different squares and parks I witnessed that time: acrobatics, Chinese opera, western opera, dance performances, chamber musical performances, and theatre shows.
 There were also different forums about heritage in different museums.
 With these different activities, the interest from theatre arts was transformed into an interest to study theatre as heritage.

 The different discussions about UNESCO and World Heritage Sites awakened my younger self.
 When I was about ten or eleven, I knew I wanted to see the world.
 My parents would ask if I meant becoming a pilot.
 I remember remarking that I wanted to learn about the different costumes, food, buildings, dances, performances, masks, languages and the people of the different places found in my new Atlas, a gift from my mom.
 Interestingly, that interest came from the vivid descriptions and photos found in that book.
-I had no idea back then that I meant I wanted to be an anthropologist.
+I had no idea back then that what I was talking about was anthropology.

-This UNESCO World Heritage Site is composed of several monuments (buildings) and several squares (parks).
-My favorite among these monuments is The Ruins of St. Paul or populary called putol (cut) by the Filipino community in Macao (due to its missing body).
+The UNESCO World Heritage Site Historic Centre of Macao is composed of several monuments (buildings) and several squares (parks).
+My favorite among these monuments is The Ruins of St. Paul or popularly called putol (cut) by the Filipino community in Macao (due to its missing body).
 According to the curatorial notes found on the site, when the church was constructed sometime in the early 17th century, it was the biggest at that time.
-The church was destroyed by fire and later, a strong typhoon.
+It was destroyed by fire and later, a strong typhoon.
 But these disasters left the facade standing on its own, creating an amazing spectacle by transforming it into a sculpture-like monument.
 The facade is on top of a hill, with 68 stone steps leading up to it.
 The sculpturesque design is also composed of several carvings – almost like reliefs – including Catholic images of Saints (especially St. Paul) with Oriental themes, such as the popular Blessed Virgin Mary stepping on a seven-headed monster, described in Chinese characters as “Holy Mother tramples the heads of the dragon.”

 Of these monuments and parks, the route from the Senado Square to the Company of Jesus Square is a special place for many Filipinos in Macao.
 It was there where OFWs meet to talk about the Philippines: politics, personal stories and even gossips about other OFWs.
 In some occasions, these OFWs even share food – often, their interpretations of Filipino food using Macanese ingredients or their attempt to mimic local dishes.

-It was in this space where I met a group of Filipino who eventually became my friends during my short stint in this SAR.
-Meeting them was accidental: I bought my lunch from a yong tau foo stall.
-I was looking for a place where I could eat, which led me to a table of a group of Filipino workers in Macao.
-Two of them were new to Macao and the two others were “veterans” – the older Pinoy came to Macao as early 1999 and the younger, two years earlier.
+It was in this space where I met a group of Filipino who eventually became my friends during my short stint there.
+Meeting them was accidental.
+I remember buying lunch from a yong tau foo stall and was looking for a place where I could eat.
+This led me to a table of a group of Filipino workers.
+Two of them were new to Macao and the two others were “veterans” so to speak.
+The older Pinoy came to Macao in 1999 and the younger in 2004.

-The meeting was repeated.
-The other meetings paved the way for me to be introduced to other Filipinos.
-I learned their stories – many of which were very inspirational.
+That initial meeting paved the way for me to have new friends.
+I was introduced to other Filipinos.
+I listened to their stories – many of which were very inspirational.
 Others were stories of success.
-While some stories were sort of sad, in the end, their placeness in Macao was still considered a victory.
-One realization from listening to these stories: bagong bayani narrative must be questioned.
+While some, sort of sad.
+But in the end, their placeness in Macao was still considered a victory.
+One realization from listening to these stories: bagong bayani (new hero) narrative must be questioned.